juandguerrero/AdventureWorks-Sales-Analytics-Platform/README.md

 ![Customer Segmentation](docs/dashboards/customer_segmentation.png)

-I used **RFM analysis — Recency, Frequency, and Monetary Value —** to segment customers according to their purchasing behavior.
+I used **RFM Analysis — Recency, Frequency, and Monetary Value —** to segment customers according to purchasing behavior.

-Customers were classified into groups including:
+Customers were classified into:

 - Champions
 - Loyal Customers